-The RIDEM Division of Fish and Widllife clear cuts areas periodically to replicate the natural clearing that would occur as a result of hurricanes or fire.
+The RIDEM Division of Fish and Widllife selectively cuts areas periodically to replicate the natural disturbance that would occur as a result of hurricanes or fire.
 This is one way to reset the forest.
-American woodcock and New England cottontail rabbits cannot survive in a mature forest, they need the shelter and protection of thick young forests to escape predators.
-Division biologists work with foresters to decide the best place to create new young forest.
+American woodcock, New England cottontail rabbits, and many songbird species do not thrive in a mature forest; they need the shelter and protection of thick young forests to escape predators.
+Division biologists work with State foresters to decide the best place to create new young forest.
 They use machines to cut down all but a few trees in the area, and leave slash (branches and limbs) on the ground.
 The remaining trees will drop seeds to start the regeneration process, and the slash left on the ground will protect the soil from drying out and the small seedlings from being eaten by deer.
 Snags (standing dead trees) are also left to provide habitat for cavity nesting birds, bats, mammals, and insects.
-Biologists stagger these clear cuts over time.
-In the Great Swamp Management area, a section of the habitat is cut on a rotating schedule.
-This ensures that all of the forest is not the same age, and from above it appears like a quilt with different stages of forest in each patch, providing diverse habitat for all of the animals in the area.
+Biologists stagger these cuts over time.
+In the Great Swamp Management Area, a section of habitat is cut on a rotating schedule.
+This ensures that all of the forest is not the same age.
+From above it appears like a quilt with different stages of forest in each patch, providing diverse habitat for all of the animals in the area.